Wotruba Depot and Study Room

 XXXX

-Fritz Wotruba is born on April 23 in Vienna to a Czech tailor and Hungarian maid, the youngest of their eight children.
+Fritz Wotruba is born on April 23 in Vienna, the youngest of eight children.
+His parents are Hungarian housekeeper Maria Kocsis and Czech tailor Adolf Wotruba.

 XXXX